In most cases, it’s surprisingly easy to start a new business in Virginia.

 10. Safely Scale Your Business for Future Growth

-Like most things, businesses grow more complex over time as you continually add more services, products, and people.
+Like most things, businesses grow more complex over time as you continually add more services, products, and people to the mix.

-Depending on the scope, range, and size of your business, safely scaling your business to meet the needs of your future clients can be a difficult endeavor.
+Depending on the scope, range, and size of your business, safely scaling your business to meet the needs of your future clients can be a complex endeavor.

 For example, the documents and legal structure you use in one state may not transfer well to a business in another.